 The liquid formula has fenugreek, nettle leaf, milk thistle, raspberry leaf, and alfalfa to support healthy milk production.
 For your safety, it’s made in the USA in an FDA-certified facility.

 Furthermore, all of the ingredients are vegan and non-GMO.

 Many others report success taking these capsules with fenugreek, milk thistle, and fennel.

-They are made from certified organic ingredients without unnecessary fillers.
+These postnatal vitamins are made from certified organic ingredients without unnecessary fillers.

 I mentioned earlier that if you have a peanut allergy, you’re better off avoiding fenugreek.

 What’s more, milk thistle is related to ragweed.
 If you’re allergic to that plant, you’ll need to avoid this supplement as well.

 Finally, those who are allergic to carrots, mugwort, or celery may also be allergic to fennel.

 It’s essential to read the fine print or get recommendations from your doctor familiar with your situation.

 Here is a month’s supply of postnatal vitamins in vegetarian capsules.